Franciscus Donders: Research and findings

 Donders founded the Nederlands Gasthuis voor Behoeftige en Minvermogende Ooglijders (in short: Ooglijdersgasthuis) – the Netherlands Hospital for Necessitous Eye-Patients in 1858.
 His first associate was Herman Snellen.
 In 1864, he published the highly acclaimed "On the anomalies of accommodation and refraction of the eye".
 This book was written in 1864 and focused on separated errors of refraction and accommodation.
 The publication of this book enabled the vending of eye glass fittings to be the service of ophthalmology.
-"Ophthalmology is a branch of medicine and surgery which deals with the diagnosis and treatment of eye disorders."